 1As the P’lishtim fought with Yisrael, the men of Yisrael fled before them, corpses falling in the Gilboa hills.
 2The P’lishtim fastened on to Sha’ul and his sons and they struck down Y’honatan, Avinadav, and Malkishua.
 3The battle grew heavy on Sha’ul – the bow shooters found him and he writhed in agony caused by the shooters.

-4So he said to his arms bearer: “Draw your sword and stab me lest these uncircumcised arrive and stab me and torture me.”
+4So he said to his arms bearer: “Draw your sword and stab me lest these foreskins arrive and stab me and torture me.”

-But his arms bearer did not want to do it for he very freightened.
+But his arms bearer did not want to do it for he was very frightened.
 So Sha’ul took the sword and fell on it.
 5His arms bearer saw that Sha’ul died and he too fell on his sword and died along with him.

 6Thus Sha’ul, his three sons, his armor bearer and all his men died that day together.

-7(Then the men of Yisrael on the other side of the Yizra’el valley and beyond the Yarden river saw that the men of Yisrael had fled and that Sha’ul and his sons were dead, and they left the towns and fled.
+7(When the men of Yisrael on the other side of the [Yizra’el] valley and beyond the Yarden river saw that the men of Yisrael had fled and that Sha’ul and his sons were dead, they left the towns and fled.
 The P’lishtim arrived and settled in the towns.)

 A HERO’S LAMENT 2 Samuel 1